Weightlifting at the 1920 Summer Olympics – Men's 82.5 kg

-The men's light heavyweight was a weightlifting event held as part of the Weightlifting at the 1920 Summer Olympics programme.
+The men's light heavyweight was a weightlifting event held as part of the Weightlifting at the 1920 Summer Olympics programme in Antwerp.
 1920 was the first time weightlifting was divided into weight categories.
 Light heavyweight was the second heaviest category, including weightlifters weighing up to 82.5 kilograms.
 A total of eleven weightlifters from nine nations competed in the event, which was held on 31 August 1920.